A world nourished by nature

 Each session lasts around one hour depending on the needs of participants.

 If you are a hospital, care or residential home, voluntary or support group please contact us to discuss running this programme in your organisation.
+More detail can be found on our courses section of this website.

 You will be provided with a Senior Sense Box, that contains resources and ideas for sensory activities